someparty/someparty/source/articles/2022-04-04-titanic-lusitania.html.markdown

 Toronto glam-pop group [Blonde Elvis](https://blondeelvis.bandcamp.com/) has teased a record titled *On Humility* for what feels like years, and a release finally looks likely in the spring.
 A new single dubbed "Still Life in Glass" recently cropped up on Bandcamp, and while the band's thus far said little of it, it's a fantastically crafted slice of distinctive, new wave-indebted rock that's well worth a listen.

-The band's still teasing that the record's first single lands on April 8 - which, of course, hasn't happened yet, so your guess is as good as mine to which it refers.
+The band's still teasing that the record's first single lands on April 8 - which, of course, hasn't happened yet - so your guess is as good as mine to which it refers.
 This track features Mike Duffield, Kristina Koski, Andrew Hastings, James Kearns, Jesse James Laderoute, and Max Cotter.
 Both Duffield and Koski, in the past, played with [Goosebump](https://goosebump.bandcamp.com/).

 <iframe style="border: 0; width: 350px; height: 442px;" src="https://bandcamp.com/EmbeddedPlayer/track=3910586831/size=large/bgcol=ffffff/linkcol=0687f5/tracklist=false/transparent=true/" seamless><a href="https://blondeelvis.bandcamp.com/track/still-life-in-glass">still life in glass by blonde elvis</a></iframe>